eliranbi/MadridLabDocumentation/workbooks/Lab6/README.md

 ###4.
 Modify the employeeDetailCtrl controller to match the EmployeDetailsService

 We no longer need the 'for' loop to parse the complete set of detail data, as our adapter provides a single set of employee detail data for the requested employee id.
-We can simplify the client controller to take adavantage of having moved that "business logic" to the server.
+We can simplify the client controller to take advantage of having moved that "business logic" to the server.

 This is a very simple example of offloading logic to the adapter tier, but you can imagine much more complex variations with date/time formatting and calculations, phone numbers, mashups of multiple back-end data sources, calculations, etc...
 The adapter modularizes the solution, simplifying and reducing the logic required on the mobile device.